spookysalsa/medermade.github.io/week-1/2-computer-setup/mac-instructions.md

 ## Summary
 You will need to have your computer set up with the following tools for Phase 0 of Dev Bootcamp.
 Make sure to go through this guide step-by-step.
 You'll need to have each of these technologies installed to have a smooth start to Phase 0 and your future career!

 While it's definitely possible to go through Phase 0 using Windows, you'll generally be much happier if you have OS X or at least Linux.
 This tutorial will cover the setup for a Mac.
-There will be alternatives for Windows and Linux users.

 ## Releases
 (i.e. directions - each release is necessary for the next release, so be sure to do everything in the order specified for all challenges)